StoicTurk182/Blog/content/posts/my-it-journey-begins.md

 ## First Steps

 This blog is built with **Hugo** and the **Mainroad theme**, hosted on my own Debian VPS.
 It's been a great learning experience setting everything up from scratch!

+## My Journey into Production Networking

+I have long sought to really deploy an extensive real world production network, but I was always held back by time or constraints caused by real life commitments.
+This project has been me forcing myself to really apply all that I have learned over the last few years by immersing myself in IT, technology and to some extent science fiction.

+What was once the purview of my wildest imaginings is now daily routine and the extent by which computers have advanced is truly stunning to me.

+Linux has always held deep fascination with me, but I have never really decided to stick at it and use it for major projects; this has changed in recent times as I find myself really engrossed in using this operating system and learning all I can from it.

+## The Abstraction of Technology

+Technology and the understanding of it in the context of computers is like looking at a grain of sand and seeing someone play a modern video game - realizing from a materials perspective all integrated circuits are just that, sand.
+It really is a complex transformation, that is very abstract at scale.

+I want to convey that scale, when it comes to massively disparate systems of complexity where no one person understands every aspect of a system.
+You are forced to develop specificity as the subject matter is simply, too complex.
+This leads inexorably to abstraction so the people who work at the layer above can understand the principle of the layer below.

+This is the heart of modern computer systems and the networks that connect them, this is why I needed to really focus on mastering Linux.
+It is not just another OS, it is the backbone of the interlink of 98 percent of all the computers on the planet and to not learn about it in-depth is a gross mis-service to my development as an enthusiast.

+## Embracing the Learning Process

+I had to, very recently, admit to myself that I can never know it all, even if I had a millennium of time, I would never be able to retain all the required knowledge to make a computer.
+What I can do is work on trying to know a system I created and manage that system as well as I can.
+Learning as much as I can along the way - it's a process and I would like to detail that process below in as simple terms as I can.

+I created this blog via Hugo as an experiment on:

+1. Learning modern web development
+2. Being able to have an excuse to build and maintain a network that involves many different skills that I have learned over the last few years

+Also, as an attempt to try to understand the interplay and relationship between hardware and software and by extension DEV-ops.
+As most of the technologies I used to build all of this began, as most do, in a notepad.
+Zero physical interaction pure virtualisation.

+### Topology (obfuscated)

+### Network Connections

+**🔵 WIREGUARD NETWORK**
+- SERVER 1 ↔ SERVER 2
+- BOTH SERVERS ↔ CLIENTS

+**🟣 TAILSCALE NETWORK**
+- SERVER 1 ↔ SERVER 2
+- BOTH SERVERS ↔ CLIENTS

+### Active Services

+**SERVER 1:**
+- 🗄️ DATABASE SERVICES
+- 📁 FILE SHARING
+- 🔐 SECURE SHELL
+- 🐳 CONTAINER PLATFORM

+**SERVER 2:**
+- 🌐 WEB SERVICES
+- 📁 FILE SHARING
+- 🔐 SECURE SHELL
+- 📊 SYSTEM MONITORING

+### Security Status
+- FIREWALL ACTIVE ON BOTH SERVERS
+- VPN-ONLY FILE SHARING
+- ISOLATED DOCKER NETWORKS

+## Project Outcomes & Security

+The above is the basic framework of what drives the site "you are on right now" and it has been a very interesting project to work on.
+My understanding of Linux has improved immeasurably, and my theoretical networking comprehension has also been put to the test.

+This has also given me a golden opportunity to create my own security architecture and really test my port knowledge and research capabilities, this in turn has presented the opportunity to take a real go at pen testing my own deployments.
+I have also been using [Lynis](https://cisofy.com/lynis/) as a native security auditing tool to get a better idea of holes in my infrastructure.

+## Applied Skills & Automation

+**Other skills I have applied:**
+- Learning about Linux automations like Cron to make task automated and thus, stress free
+- Scripting my own backups under my own cadence internal, cloud external and dedicated archive local
+- Creating my own VPN server and having be a work horse across my network
+- Security testing and weakness testing etc

+## Core Technologies & Skills

+### Infrastructure & Hosting
+- Cloud VPS Providers (Scaleway, DigitalOcean, etc.)
+- Linux Server Administration (Ubuntu/Debian)
+- IPv4 & IPv6 Networking
+- DNS Management

+### VPN Technologies
+- WireGuard (Site-to-site & remote access VPN)
+- Tailscale (Mesh VPN/Magic DNS)
+- Firewall Management (UFW/iptables)

+### Containerization & Services
+- Docker + Docker Compose
+- Container Networking (Bridge networks)
+- Web Server (Nginx/Apache)
+- File Sharing (Samba/SMB)
+- Database Systems (Based on your apps)
+- SSH Server Management

+### Monitoring & Management
+- System Monitoring (PM2, custom scripts)
+- Log Management
+- Web-based Admin (Webmin)

+## Skills Developed

+### Networking Skills
+- Subnetting & CIDR (IPv4/IPv6)
+- Routing Table Management
+- VPN Configuration (WireGuard peers, keys)
+- Firewall Policy Design
+- Network Segmentation
+- DNS Configuration

+### Security Skills
+- SSH Hardening (Key-based auth, custom ports)
+- Service Isolation (Public vs VPN-only services)
+- Port Management & Service Binding
+- Access Control (IP-based restrictions)

+### System Administration
+- Linux Server Management
+- Docker Container Orchestration
+- Service Configuration (Nginx, Samba, SSH)
+- Backup Strategies
+- Certificate Management (SSL/TLS)

+### Architectural Skills
+- Multi-homed Service Design (services on multiple interfaces)
+- Traffic Flow Optimization
+- Failover Planning
+- Load Distribution